 For several decades the OECD has been playing an important role in promoting respect for privacy as a fundamental value and a condition for the free flow of personal data across borders.
-These Guidelines constitute the first update of the original 1980 version that served as the first internationally agreed upon set of privacy principles.
+The Guidelines on the Protection of Privacy and Transborder Flows of Personal Data constitute the first update of the original 1980 version that served as the first internationally agreed upon set of privacy principles.

 Two themes run through the updated Guidelines:

 - A focus on the practical implementation of privacy protection through an approach grounded in risk management, and

 - The need to address the global dimension of privacy through improved interoperability.